semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ![Changing project owner](./img/change-project-owner.jpg)

+After project ownership has been transferred, you need to push a new commit.
+Re-running old builds no longer works once the ownership of a project has changed.

 :::note

 Transferring ownership does not automatically grant [project roles](./rbac#project) on the project.
 You must still manually grant the [admin role](./rbac#project-admin) to allow the new owner manage the project.